FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01_b.md

 ---
 ## Adding solutions to an existing workspace in the Vitis GUI
 * If you have setup a project/workspace with scripts, as described above, you can add additional solutions also from the Vitis GUI.
 This can be done by either setting up a new component as described in [tutorial 1](tutorial_01.md#creating-a-hls-component) where the component location is the workspace which has been setup with the scripts and the component uses the same source code files as the other components in the workspace.
 A much faster way is by _cloning_ a component.
 In the following we will add an additional solution `sol3` to our workspace `tutorial_01` by cloning `sol2`.
 * Select component `sol2` in the _Vitis Components Explorer_ and push the right mouse button, there should be an entry `Clone Component`.
 When you push this entry you should see a dialog as shown in the next image.
 Enter the name `sol3`.
-This will create the component in the sub-folder `sol3` and copies basically the configuration file from `sol2`, which then has the same name.
+This will create the component in the sub-folder `sol3` and copies basically the configuration file from `sol2`, which then has unfortunately the same name (`sol2_config.cfg`).
 It will refer to the same source code files as `sol2`.
+You can see in the dialog that the source files are not copied.
+Although the configuration file has the same name, it is a different one since it is stored in the `sol3` directory.

 ![Vitis GUI additional component](images/hls_37.png)

+* You can also generate a new solution by copying the configuration file to a new solution directory (where you should rename the configuration file it) and then copying the shell script from the previous solution.

 * Edit the configuration file of `sol3` (in _Source Editor_ view) and delete the entry `syn.compile.enable_auto_rewind=0`.
 Then run _C Synthesis__ in the _Flow Navigator_ and finally compare all 3 solutions, as shown in the next image.
 Solution `sol3` uses the default optimizations _loop pipelining_ and _auto rewind_ as discussed above.
-When you compare `sol2` and `sol3` you can see that `sol3` needs considerably more flipflops and LUTs for the _auto rewind_ optimization, as we have already mentioned above.
+When you compare `sol2` and `sol3` you can see that `sol3` needs considerably more flipflops and LUTs for the _auto rewind_ optimization.

 ![Solution comparison](images/hls_38.png)